Frequently Asked Questions

 Dr. Jenny Sue Flannigan: Congratulations to Dr. Jenny Sue Flannagan, SOE Faculty, on her appointment to the Virginia Department of Education (VDOE) K-12 Science Textbook Approval Committee.
 Dr. Flannigan is also running the Martinson Center for Mathematics & Science (MCMS), on Regent University's campus.
 The Martinson Center is answering the need to engage children in active learning to promote math and science achievement.

-Dr. Gail Derrick: Dr. M. Gail Derrick, Associate Dean for Regent University's School of Education, was recently appointed to the Advisory Committee on Adult Education and Literacy for the Virginia Board of Education.
+Dr. Gail Derrick: Dr. M. Gail Derrick, Professor in Regent University's School of Education, was recently appointed to the Advisory Committee on Adult Education and Literacy for the Virginia Board of Education.
 Derrick, will serve a three-year term of service beginning July 2011.
 The committee's purpose is to advise the Board of Education on policies, procedures and methods which help strengthen educational programs in Virginia.

 And those are only three examples of our amazing faculty!
 Please follow this link to read more about each of our faculty members: www.regent.edu/edfaculty